BodonFerenc/BodonFerenc.github.io/_posts/2021-03-09-a-bite-of-functional-programming.md

 toc: true
 ---

-The first function that you learn on your way to the functional programing world is [map](https://en.wikipedia.org/wiki/Map_(higher-order_function)).
+The first function that you learn on your way to the functional programming world is [map](https://en.wikipedia.org/wiki/Map_(higher-order_function)).
 It applies a unary/monadic function to each element of a list and returns the list of results.

 ```python
 >>> list(map(sum, [[1,5], [4,2,-2]]))